 wear a hard hat and other safety gear while on site

-Many applicants usually have an HNC or HND in building surveying, built environment with specialisms or quantity surveying.
+Many applicants usually have an HNC (SCQF Level 7) or HND (SCQF Level 8) in building surveying, built environment with specialisms or quantity surveying.
 Usual entry requirements are 1 or 2 Highers.

 As a school leaver, you could apply for a job as a trainee technician.
 Employers would normally look for around 4 subjects at National 5.